-Statewide registries have been developed throughout the country to increase the number of high quality early care and education programs by helping to develop and track a knowledgeable and skilled early childhood workforce, they are based upon an individuals verified professional achievements.
-Registries provide important data about the early childhood workforce to help raise the status and compensation for early care and education as a viable and unique profession in our society, and advocate for better compensation for the field.
+Statewide registries across the county work to increase the number of high-quality early care and education programs by helping to develop and track a knowledgeable and skilled early childhood workforce.
+They are based on an individual's verified professional achievements.
+Registries provide important data about the workforce to help raise the status of early care and education as a viable and unique profession in our society, and advocate for better compensation for the field.

-We invite you to apply to The Practitioner Registry to gain the recognition you deserve for your experience, education, and training in early care and education through your work with young children and families.
+We invite you to apply to The Practitioner Registry to recognize your experience, education, and training in the field of early care and education through your work with young children and families.

-First you will create an ID and password by clicking on Log In.
-Once you have signed in you will then start the application process by clicking ‘Apply’.
+First you will create an account.
+Once you have completed that step and signed in, you can start the application process by clicking ‘Apply’.
 This will take you through a step-by-step process of entering your personal information, education, employment, training, and professional information.
-Submit your application and you will receive an email requesting additional documentation so the ECP may verify your information.
+Please see the Practitioner Registry User Guide below if you would like more detailed instructions.

 What is a Professional Development Record?